carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ## Consuming Carvel Helm Package

 **1. Install Package Repository**: Before installing the package, we have to make it visible to kapp-controller by using a PackageRepository CR.
-A PackageRepository is a collection of packages which are available to install.
+A PackageRepository is a collection of packages that are available to install.

 Save the below PackageRepository CR to a file named `repo.yaml`
 ```yaml